ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

 **********************************
-Mapping of UniProt-IDs to Gene IDs
+Mapping of UniProt IDs to Gene IDs
 **********************************

-- Each gene ID provided by GeneTUKit has to be mapped to its respective UniProt-ID.
-Using UniProt-IDs brings up the advantage of directly accessing their sequenes.
-The UniProt-IDs are contained in idmapping.dat.gz.
+- Each gene ID provided by GeneTUKit has to be mapped to its respective UniProt ID.
+Using UniProt IDs brings up the advantage of directly accessing their sequenes.
+The UniProt IDs are contained in idmapping.dat.gz.
 This file can be downloaded here:

     - ftp://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/knowledgebase/idmapping/

     - The file idmapping.dat.gz also contains some unrelated information.
-By running filter_idmapping.py, only the related gene IDs and UniProt-IDs are saved in "filtered_idmapping.csv" file.
+By running filter_idmapping.py, only the related gene IDs and UniProt IDs are saved in "filtered_idmapping.csv" file.
 The converted file is saved in the main directory.

-- The process of mapping gene IDs from pmid_geneid_syn.csv to UniProt-IDs is done by map_geneid_to_uniprotid.py.
+- The process of mapping gene IDs from pmid_geneid_syn.csv to UniProt IDs is done by map_geneid_to_uniprotid.py.
 By running this script, map_to_dict.py is used to build a dictionary from filtered_idmapping.csv.

 - It generates two output files.

-    - The first file is merged_file.csv, which contains the mapped gene IDs and UniProt-IDs for each PubMed-ID with all identified synonyms.
+    - The first file is merged_file.csv, which contains the mapped gene IDs and UniProt IDs for each PubMed ID with all identified synonyms.

-    - The second file is a dictionary data structure (Python pickle file save.p) which contains all triples of PubMed-ID, synonym, and UniProt-ID.
+    - The second file is a dictionary data structure (Python pickle file save.p) which contains all triples of PubMed ID, synonym, and UniProt ID.

 - The script can be run without additional parameters: